ryandejaegher/hugo-starter/content/articles/how-to-make-wavy-transitions-squarespace-7.1.md

 </style>
 ```

-Result

 ![](/uploads/squarespace-color-wave-to-image-section.png)

 ### Scenario 2: Wave Between 2 Image Sections

 The second design scenario we have is when we have 2 sections with background-images.

-In order to create a wavy border between these sections we need to add a wave to bottom of the first section that's **pointing up**, and then we need to add a wave to the top of second section that's **pointing down** and then we need their background color to match.
+In order to create a wavy border between these sections we need to add a wave to bottom of the first image section that's **pointing up**, and then we need to add a wave to the top of second section that's **pointing down** and then we need their background color to match.

 For this to work we'll need to have 2 SVG waves and we'll need slightly different CSS.